 Discover is the latest credit card company to introduce a card that waives late fees for customers who are delinquent on monthly payments.
-The new card, called "Discover It," has no annual or penalty fees and waives the fee the first time a payment is late.
+The new card, called “Discover it® Cash Back,” has no annual or penalty fees and waives the fee the first time a payment is late.
 It also has a cash-back rewards program.

 Citigroup and Barclays introduced similar credit cards recently.
 In 2011, Citigroup’s Simplicity card was advertised with no late fees, no penalty interest fees and no annual fee.
 Barclaycard’s Ring card, introduced in 2012, also features no annual fee or penalty fees, and it allows customers to waive late fees one time a year.

 But as attractive as these cards may sound for consumers who are forgetful when it comes to paying on time, there are bigger issues than penalty and late fees.
 Your credit score will still be dinged by past-due payments of 30 days or more, which will make it more difficult to obtain competitive interest rates on car loans and mortgages.